Joseph Fins

 Fins has been a visiting professor in Medical Ethics at The Complutense University in Madrid and Philipps University in Marburg, Germany.
 He is a recipient of a Soros Open Society Institute Project on Death in America Faculty Scholars Award, a Woodrow Wilson National Fellowship Foundation Visiting Fellowship and a Robert Wood Johnson Foundation Investigator Award in Health Policy Research.
+His current research on cognitive restoration and disability rights is funded by the NIH BRAIN Initiative.

 Fins received a B.A.
 (College of Letters with Honors) from Wesleyan University in 1982 and an M.D. from Cornell University Medical College in 1986.
 After an internship at the Payne Whitney Psychiatric Clinic, he completed his internal medicine residency training and fellowship in general internal medicine at The New York Hospital-Cornell Medical Center.
 He is the author of A Palliative Ethic of Care: Clinical Wisdom at Life's End published by Jones and Bartlett (2006) and Rights Come to Mind: Brain Injury, Ethics, and the Struggle for Consciousness published by Cambridge University Press (2015).

 A board certified internist, Fins has served as a governor of the American College of Physicians and vice chair of the College's Committee on Professionalism and Human Rights.
 He is a recipient of the College's Laureate Award and is a Master (MACP) of the College.

 He has served on the boards of the American Society of Bioethics and Humanities, the Fund for Modern Courts and Wesleyan University, where he is now a trustee emeritus.
 He is also a member of the Governing Board of the International Neuroethics Society.
 Fins also served as a member of New York's Attorney General's Commission on Quality Care at the End of Life and sits on a number of editorial boards, including the Journal of Pain and Symptom Management, The Cambridge Quarterly of Healthcare Ethics, The Oncologist, BioMed Central Medical Ethics, Neuroethics and the Basic Bioethics Series of MIT Press.

 In October 2009, Fins was elected president of the American Society for Bioethics and Humanities.
 He served his two-year term from 2011 to 2013.
-He is a member of the Hastings Center Board of Trustees and chair of its Fellow's Council.
+He is the current president of the International Neuroethics Society.
+He is a Fellow of the Hastings Center and Chair-Elect of the Hastings Center Board of Trustees.
+Fins was awarded a Doctor of Humane Letters from Wesleyan University.